Wedding dress of Princess Beatrice of York

-The wedding dress of Princess Beatrice of York worn at her wedding to Edoardo Mapelli Mozzi on 17 July 2020 was designed by the British fashion designer Norman Hartnell, who had originally created the gown for Queen Elizabeth II, the bride's grandmother, in the 1960s.
-The original dress was altered by the Queen's dressmaker, Angela Kelly, and British fashion designer, Stewart Parvin, who remodelled and fitted the dress for Princess Beatrice.
+The wedding dress of Princess Beatrice of York worn at her wedding to Edoardo Mapelli Mozzi on 17 July 2020 was designed by the British fashion designer Sir Norman Hartnell, who had originally created the gown for Queen Elizabeth II, the bride's grandmother, in the 1960s.
+The original dress was altered by the Queen's dressmaker, Angela Kelly, and British fashion designer Stewart Parvin, who remodelled and fitted the dress for Princess Beatrice.

 Creation and design

-The dress was originally designed and made by Norman Hartnell for Queen Elizabeth II in the early 1960s.
+The dress was designed and made by Norman Hartnell for Queen Elizabeth II in the early 1960s.
 Hartnell was well known for his collaborations with the Royal Family, in particular Queen Elizabeth The Queen Mother and Queen Elizabeth II.
 The Queen wore the dress, which originally featured a more voluminous hem but no sleeves, at events such as the premiere of Lawrence of Arabia in 1962 and the 1967 State Opening of Parliament.

 The dress is made from ivory peau de soie taffeta and is trimmed with ivory duchess satin.
 The gown also features diamanté adornments and a checkered, geometric bodice.